THE PROCESS

 most of the flowers I FREEZE

-I have beautiful gardens and love to work the soil, plant the specimens, and watch the new blooms emerge with the changing seasons.
-The lifecycle of flowers animates me and drives me to document the process as I capture the flowers, seed pods, full blooms, and spent petals.
+I have beautiful gardens and love to work the soil, plant the specimens and watch the new blooms emerge with the changing seasons.
+The daily care of cutting, caging, weeding, and watering animate and drive me to document the process

 can get really INVOLVED